DKokh/MD-trajectory_analysis/examples/README.md

-#  This is a collection example recipes of how to carry out particular tasks using MD-IFP scripts
+#  This is a collection of example recipes showing how to carry out particular tasks using MD-IFP scripts

 ##  Generation of the Interaction Fingerprint table for a set of MD trajectories obtained either from  the standard MD simulations or RAMD simulations (IFP.py)